jjCotes/60-percent-ahk/README.md

 <h2 align="center">Character_Helper.ahk</h2>
 <p align="justify">
     This code creates a shortcut for every greek letter and some useful mathematical simbols.
-For greek letter the shortcut consist in writing a dot next the name of the letter [ .alpha ] and a coma for capital letters [ ,alpha ]. for mathematical simbols some of the shortcuts are a dot followed by the name [ .naturalnumbers ] and in some cases a dot followed by a convination con simbols [ .!= ]
+For greek letter the shortcut consist in writing a dot next the name of the letter [ .alpha ] and a coma for capital letters [ ,alpha ].
+For mathematical simbols some of the shortcuts are a dot followed by the name [ .naturalnumbers ] and in some cases a dot followed by a convination con simbols [ .!= ]
 </p>
 <p align="right">
     <a href="https://youtu.be/jXgzQpJc14M">[Original idea]</a>